Tutorial: Connect to and query a SQL Server instance by using SQL Server Management Studio (SSMS)

 You can find information about the connection properties under the results of your query.
 After you run the previously mentioned query in the preceding step, review the connection properties at the bottom of the query window.

-- You can determine which server and database you're connected to, and the username that you're logged in with.
+You can determine which server and database you're connected to, and the username that you use.

 You can also view the query duration and the number of rows that are returned by the previously executed query.

-In the image, note that the results are displayed in Text View.
+In the image, the results are displayed in Text View.

-Change the server that the query window is connected to
+Change the server based on the query window

-You can change the server that your current query window is connected to by doing the following:
+You can change the server that your current query window is connected to by following the steps below:

-This action changes only the server that the query window is connected to, not the server that Object Explorer is connected to.
+This action changes only the server that the query window is connected to, not the server that Object Explorer uses.